bskaplou/qmk_companion_app/README.md

 User might use own icons, to do so it's necessary to put them info configuration directory nearby the configuration.json file and write icon filename without an extension into configuration.json.

+### Layers and caps_word icons

+Icons can be created with any tool and should be put into icons directory to be used.
+To add new icons with ttf font It's necessary to edit render_icons.py script.

+If you use prebuilt version put own icons into configuration directory next to configuration.json file.

 ### MacOSX

 Layers icons can be configured in file $HOME/Library/Preferences/QmkLayoutWidget/configuration.json after first launch.